 Where the climbing plants are to be grown in a greenhouse or conservatory, pot on initially into a 15cm (6″) pot using a John Innes No 3 or a multi-purpose compost and provide a suitable support.
 The plants require a bright position, but shaded from intense sunlight.
 Water freely during spring and summer, damping down in warm sunny weather to maintain a humid atmosphere.
 In late autumn and winter reduce watering keeping the compost just moist, maintaining a minimum temperature of 7°C (45°F).

 Jasmine – one of the best climbing plants, choose a sheltered, sunny wall, fence or trellis where the soil is well drained and moisture retentive.
 Tie the main shoots to a suitable support.
 Keep the plants well watered during dry spells.
-In late winter or early spring apply a balanced fertilizer and a mulch of well rotted garden compost or manure to reduce moisture loss from the soil.
+In late winter or early spring apply a balanced fertiliser and a mulch of well rotted garden compost or manure to reduce moisture loss from the soil.
 Pruning After flowering thin out old flowered and overcrowded shoots.